RishikeshBavireddy/SPICE/tutorials/Tutorial1.md

 Till now, we have seen the use of inbuilt print and plot functions of ngspice.
 Now, we will explore an other open-source tool called Gnuplot for plotting output stuff.
 You might feel I am good with the plot function of ngspice, why use this gnuplot ?

-- **quality output**: Better customization, multiple export formats (PNG, PDF, SVG), and professional formatting for reports
+- **Quality output**: Better customization, multiple export formats (PNG, PDF, SVG), and professional formatting for reports
 - **Flexible workflow**: Easy post-processing of saved data without re-running simulations, and can combine multiple simulation runs.

 **Getting Started with gnuplot**